Flack74/AnimeVerse/README.md

 ---

-**Happy Coding! 🚀 Enjoy managing your anime collection with AnimeVerse!**
+**Made with ❤️ by Flack. 🚀 Enjoy managing your anime collection with AnimeVerse!**